AnthonyCiceuOTU/Web-Dev-Project/README.md

 `npm install express`

 ### 5.

-Run `node server.js` in the command line after navigating to
+Run `node server.js` in the command line after navigating to Web_Dev_Group_Project

-you may need to run `npm rebuild` if Node.js isn't comptaible
+you may need to run `npm rebuild` if Node.js isn't comptatible

 ### 6.

 Open the html file

 ## Features